oowretep/cse15l-lab-reports/lab3/lab3.md

 Example 1:
 ```
-docsearch % less *.txt
+less *.txt
 /
 /technical/biomed/1471-2091
 ```
 > Here I am in `docsearch` and using `less *.txt`.
 I get a large output showing `490673 3437323 26328271 total`.
 I then use `/` to start a search within `less` and look for `/technical/biomed/1471-2091`.
 This then highlights a result of files matching that pattern I was searching for.
+This can be useful if you cannot remember certain file names, but remember general folder structures.
+Then you can see what files are there based on the pattern given to the search.

 ![Image](img/less1.png)

 Example 2:
 ```
-docsearch % less *.txt
+less *.txt
 /
 /technical/plos
 ```
 > Here I am in `docsearch` and using `less *.txt`.
 I get the same output and am going to search for `/technical/plos`.
 I am given a notice that the pattern is not found.
+This is useful to search for specific patterns and see if they are present in the output.

 ![Image](img/less2.png)